 How do you decide if a customer is the right fit?
 As your customer base expands, it’s helpful to develop a system of qualifications for determining case study candidates.
 At ChurnZero, aside from a customer’s overall health score, we collectively consider several criteria, including:

 - Attitude – is the customer excited about your partnership?
-Great excitement is palpable and infectious, which makes for compelling storytelling and inspiring soundbites.
+Genuine excitement is palpable and infectious, which makes for compelling storytelling and inspiring soundbites.

 - Demonstrated ROI – does the customer have proven results?
 Your results are ideally backed by hard ROI metrics to validate success, but sometimes the strongest outcome is a “soft” ROI metric, such as process improvements and productivity increases.

-- Customer Tenure – have they been a customer for at least nine months to a year?
+- Customer tenure – has the candidate been a customer for at least nine months to a year?

-4. Bolster Benefits With Blogs, Resources, and Newsletters
+4. Bolster Customer Benefits With Blogs, Resources, and Newsletters

 Content marketing is a powerful way to build trust among prospects and customers alike.
 Most companies build content that aligns with the marketing funnel.
 That’s no surprise.
 But for many that funnel ends a stage too early at conversion – giving retention no attention.
 Here are a few ways to consistently engage customers with retention-focused content:

-- Customer Spotlights or Interviews – featuring customer interviews on your blog is an easy way to produce unique content while giving customers free publicity and industry authority.
-Plus, you can get your content in front of a wider audience and increase shareability since the interviewee will often want to cross-promote through their company site and accounts as well as their own personal networks.
+- Customer spotlights or interviews – featuring customer interviews on your blog is an easy way to produce unique content while giving customers free publicity and industry authority.
+Plus, you can get your content in front of a wider audience since the interviewee will often want to cross-promote through their company site and accounts, as well as their own personal networks.

-- Training and Support Resources – working with Customer Success, Customer Marketing can help craft and promote the use of training resources, especially during the pivotal onboarding phase.
-They couple their visual communication and copy know-how with Customer Success’ product and customer expertise to create attractive and compelling materials that not only look good but also offer clear substance and value.
+- Training and support resources – working with customer success, customer marketing helps craft and promote customer training resources, especially during the pivotal onboarding phase.
+They couple their visual communication and copy know-how with the product and customer expertise of customer success to create attractive and compelling materials that not only look good but also offer clear substance and value.

 5. Raise Advocacy With Referrals, References, and Reviews